 Results: Positive effects were found for effects on depression and on smoking behavior.
 No significant pooled effects were found for anxiety, suicidal ideation, self-injury, or alcohol use.
 Effect sizes for single trials ranged from g = −0.05 to 0.14 for PTSD and g = 0.72 to 0.84 for insomnia.

-Conclusion: In the words of the researchers, “Although some trials showed the potential of apps targeting mental health symptoms, using smartphone apps as standalone psychological interventions cannot be recommended based on the current level of evidence.”
+Conclusion: In the words of the researchers, “Although some trials showed the potential of apps targeting mental health symptoms, using smartphone apps for mental health as standalone psychological interventions cannot be recommended based on the current level of evidence.”

 Where does that leave you if your client or patient insists that an app is helping them?
 Please leave your comments in the discussion area below.